-Why not pass around a sign-up sheet for a company potluck in the break room this Thursday?!
-FUN!
+Why not pass around a sign-up sheet for a company potluck in the break room this Thursday?

 If you just can’t stand them and you already know you do, invite some other people over, friends or family.
 People like you, but they are maybe just waiting for you to ask.
 Don’t be silent, give them a call.
 It’s better to get rejected than to wait to call when you both secretly want to get together.
 The phone goes both ways.

 Kindness is VERY Attractive

 Want to attract some new peeps?
 There’s a certain warm feeling of satisfaction that comes from helping others, and this feeling can often help combat loneliness.
 Not to mention, it can often make you seem more approachable, and sometimes even more attractive!